tc39/proposal-resizablearraybuffer/README.md

 ## Introduction

 `ArrayBuffer`s have enabled in-memory handling of binary data and have enjoyed great success.
 This proposal extends the `ArrayBuffer` constructors to take an additional maximum length that allows in-place growth and shrinking of buffers.
 Similarly, `SharedArrayBuffer` is extended to take an additional maximum length that allows in-place growth.
-The `transfer` method is also re-introduced here as a standard way to detach `ArrayBuffer`s, perform zero-copy moves, and to "fix" resizable `ArrayBuffer` instances to `ArrayBuffer` instances.

 ## Motivation and use cases